seedstack/website/content/docs/seed/maven-plugin/index.md

         weight: 10
 ---

-The SeedStack Maven plugin provides goals to manage SeedStack-based artifacts.
-To invoke the plugin, use the following command line:
+The SeedStack Maven plugin provides goals to manage SeedStack-based artifacts.<!--more--> To invoke the plugin, use the following command line:

     mvn org.seedstack:seedstack-maven-plugin:<goal>